LetusDevops/LearnPython/day3/README.md

 Since you understood dictionaries in the last lesson.
 If you are able to convert the data in dictionary, you will be able to operate on it.

-### Task 1: Convert a dictionary object to JSON and then convert it back to JSON.
+### Task 1: Convert a dictionary object to JSON and then convert it back to dictionary.
 Do the same with XML.

 You can use json and xmltodict modules for accomplishing the above tasks.
 You can use the below object:
 ```